-Measurements with the weight-shift microlight aircraft have been conducted along a cross-shaped pattern within 1.5 km horizontal distance of the tall tower from 15 to 18

-October 2008 (Fig. 7).
-A total of 36 flights of 3 km length or \approx 120 s duration are compared to simultaneous tower measurements.
+Measurements with the weight-shift microlight aircraft were conducted along a cross-shaped pattern within 1.5 km horizontal distance of the tall tower from 15 to 18 October 2008 (Fig. 7).
+A total of 36 flights of 3 km length or ≈ 120 s duration are compared to simultaneous tower measurements.
 The WSMA was travelling at two different airspeeds, 24 m s^{-1} and 27 m s^{-1} , and was flying within $0.5 \pm 5.3 \text{ m}$ altitude of the corresponding installations on the tower.
-The WSMA temperature and densities were

-- 5 WSMA measurements (Appendix A), and define an inner and an outer scale of confidence in the comparison.
+The WSMA temperature and densities were transformed to potential quantities at the respective tower height.
+The objective of the comparison is to assess the quality of the WSMA measurement, with focus on the EC flux.
+The objective is not to quantify the actual exchange between surface and atmosphere.
+The comparatively short flight legs are therefore a compromise of sample size (\approx 1200 data points from WSMA) and vicinity of the measurement platforms.

+In order to detect systematic differences between tower and WSMA measurements, a regression-like analysis was applied to all 36 flights.
+Simple least-squares regression is strictly applicable only when one measurement is without error (Lindley, 1947).
+This however is not the case for the measurements in our study, which are subject to uncertainties such as random statistical error.
+Instead, we use maximumlikelihood fitting of a functional relationship (MLFR, Ripley and Thompson, 1987).
+This method assigns a weight to each data couple in the relationship, which is inversely proportional to its error variances.
+In our case, the squared random statistical errors in the tower and WSMA measurements are used, which appreciates reliable data and depreciates uncertain data couples.
+These errors are inferred from the integral length scales of the WSMA measurements (Appendix A), and define an inner and an outer scale of confidence in the comparison.
 The errors in the MLFR coefficients are determined from a jackknife estimator (Quenouille, 1956; Tukey, 1958).
-Since the regression intercepts were not significant the relationships were forced through the origin, and confidence intervals were determined from the slope error.
-The coefficient of determination R^2 was - calculated in analogy to weighted least-squares regression (Kvalseth, 1985; Willett and Singer, 1988).
-It is the proportion of variation in weighted Y that can be accounted for by weighted X. Finally the error in residuals is determined using Eq.
+Since the regression intercepts were not significant, the relationships were forced through the origin, and confidence intervals were determined from the slope error.
+The coefficient of determination R^2 was calculated in analogy to weighted least-squares regression (Kvalseth, 1985; Willett and Singer, 1988).
+It is the proportion of variation in weighted Y that can be accounted for by weighted X. Finally, the residual standard error is determined using Eq.
 (A4).